descriptions-of-it-technologies/kubernetes/README.md

 >> Read about the [protections](https://kubernetes.io/docs/concepts/configuration/secret/#protections) and risks of using secrets [here](https://kubernetes.io/docs/concepts/configuration/secret/#risks)

 * Having said that, there are other better ways of handling sensitive data like passwords in Kubernetes, such as using tools like Helm Secrets, HashiCorp Vault.

+## Service Account.
+* Are two types of accounts in Kubernetes a user account and a service account.
+* The user accounts is used by humans and service account are used by machines.
+* User accounts: admin, developer, ...
+* Service account: Prometheus, Jenkins, ...

+## Resources.
+* In the previous lecture, I said - "When a pod is created the containers are assigned a default CPU request of 0.5 and memory of 256Mi".
+  For the POD to pick up those defaults you must have first set those as default values for request and limit by creating a LimitRange in that namespace.